jinparksj/MuJoCo-OpenAI-Gym-Ubuntu/README.md

 ## MuJoCo
 1. Go to [Mujoco](https://www.roboti.us/index.html) and follow directions to obtain a license.
 They have free licenses for students and a 30-free trial version.
 2. Download MuJoCo 1.50 binaries for Linux.
+Right click on the file and go to properties to make sure that the file is executable before running it.
 3. Unzip `mjpro1.50` to `~/.mujoco/mjpro150`
 4. Place your license key, `mjkey.txt`, from step 2 to ~/.mujoco/mjkey.txt
 **Note**: This setup is primarily for [MuJoCo-Py](https://github.com/openai/mujoco-py#obtaining-the-binaries-and-license-key)

+## MuJoCo-Py
+1. See the [Dockerfile](https://github.com/openai/mujoco-py/blob/master/Dockerfile) for the list of canonical dependencies.